Never Do This to Your Laptop

 Unless you have a new model, your laptop probably has what’s called a hard disk drive (HDD)—it’s what causes that whirring noise when you boot it up.
 Unfortunately, that HDD can’t spin fast enough to keep up with demands after a while, which is why tech experts recommend upgrading to a solid state drive (SSD).
 “It’s a pretty big difference,” says Schoeffler, who explains that the upgrade can shave as much as two minutes off the booting-up time.
 Ask your local computer pros if they can install one for you—it’s a worthwhile investment.

-Next, change your settings immediately if you use any of these 25 common passwords.
+You’ll want to change your settings immediately if you use any of these weak passwords.

 Too many programs launch when you boot your computer up